-The range of c-statistic results is 0.8228 to 0.9587 which is consistent with or better than results we have seen for other 30-day mortality measures.
-The predictive ability results demonstrate a wide range between the lowest decile and highest decile for each of the models, showing that that each model can distinguish between high and low-risk subjects.
-The risk-decile plots show that the predicted risk closely approximated the observed risk in most deciles and higher observed mortality rate are associated with higher predicted
+The range of c statistic results is 0.75 to 0.91 which is consistent with or better than results we have seen for other 30-day mortality measures.
+The predictive ability results demonstrate a wide range between the lowest decile and highest decile for each of the 15 models, showing that that each model can distinguish between high and low-risk subjects.
+The risk-decile plots show that the predicted risk closely approximated the observed risk in most deciles, suggest good calibration.